Security best practices for Systems Manager - Amazon Systems Manager

 You can use Amazon VPC to launch Amazon resources into a virtual network that you've defined.
 This virtual network closely resembles a traditional network that you'd operate in your own data center, with the benefits of using the scalable infrastructure of Amazon.

-By implementing a VPC endpoint, you can privately connect your VPC to supported Amazon Web Services and VPC endpoint services powered by Amazon PrivateLink without requiring an internet gateway, NAT device, VPN connection, or Amazon Direct Connect connection.
+By implementing a VPC endpoint, you can privately connect your VPC to supported Amazon Web Services services and VPC endpoint services powered by Amazon PrivateLink without requiring an internet gateway, NAT device, VPN connection, or Amazon Direct Connect connection.
 Instances in your VPC don't require public IP addresses to communicate with resources in the service.
 Traffic between your VPC and the other service doesn't leave the Amazon network.

 Restrict Session Manager users to sessions using interactive commands and specific SSM session documents